 SUPERVISION OF OUTREACH AND CONSULTATION

-Interns meet individually with the Assistant Director for Outreach and Consultation on a regular basis to discuss their goals related to providing outreach and consultation and progress toward those goals.
+Interns meet individually with the Assistant Director for Prevention individually and as a group on a regular basis to discuss their goals related to providing outreach and consultation and progress toward those goals.

 Training Opportunities